anasAsh/ngx-scroll-event/README.md

 ```

 In your template you may now add the `detect-scroll` attribute and `(onScroll)` event to any element.
-you can also add `[bottomOffest]` to change when reaching bottom is alert is true, defaults to 100, the value should be a number in pixels.
+you can also add `[bottomOffset]` to change when reaching bottom is alert is true, defaults to 100, the value should be a number in pixels.

 ```typescript
 // app.awesome.component.ts